priyanshugupta69/Question-Bank-Project-Reelo-Backend/README.md

 Steps to run this project on a local machine:

-1: Clone the project in your local machine
+1: Clone the project in your local machine using "git clone https://github.com/priyanshugupta69/Question-Bank-Project-Reelo-Backend.git"

 2: Run the "npm run i" command in the project directory to install the dependencies.